prggmr/zf2-docpx/zend/Padding/PaddingInterface.rst

     Pad the string to the specified size

-    :param string $string: The string to pad
+    :param string: The string to pad
-    :param int $blockSize: The size to pad to
+    :param int: The size to pad to

     :rtype: string The padded string